-- AutoConnect(<boolean>)
+AutoConnect(<boolean>)

-You can enable the AutoConnect property with true or disable with false (default).
+You can enable the AutoConnect property with true or disable it with false (default).
 If the property is activated, the connection list is restarted after one second delay until a connection has been established.
-On the other hand, if AutoConnect is disabled, the connection list will not restart again.
+If AutoConnect is disabled, the connection list will not restart again.